kamilwylegala/cakephp2-php8/README.md

 Unfortunately branch 2.x in original repository was taken down.

+## Incoming breaking changes

+The `strftime` function is widely used in the framework codebase.
+We plan to replace it with `IntlDateFormatter::format()`, this method comes from the `Intl` extension.
+CakePHP2 doesn't use it, so it would be a **breaking change**.
+We'd like to start rolling it out in early **May 2024**.

+If you have any concerns, let's discuss it under: https://github.com/kamilwylegala/cakephp2-php8/issues/65

 ## Why I created this fork? 🤔

 CakePHP 2 stopped getting updates in the end of 2019 (AFAIR).
 Unfortunately in my case it's too expensive to migrate to newer versions of CakePHP.
 I started migrating to Symfony framework, but I still use ORM from CakePHP (and actually I like it).
 So in order to keep up with the newest PHP versions I decided to create fork of the framework.